Candyjam

-Candyjam is a 1988 7 minute 35mm short animated film animated collaboration by ten animators from four countries produced and directed by Joanna Priestley and Joan C. Gratz.
+Candyjam is a 1988 7 minute 35mm short animated collaboration by ten animators from four countries produced and directed by Joanna Priestley and Joan C. Gratz.
 The animation was made with clay painting, drawings, puppets and object animation.

 Synopsis

 Candyjam is a whimsical, animated collaboration by ten animators from four countries.
 Candy is the subject and each filmmaker brings their own unique style to this experimental film which includes animated candy and objects, clay painting (a technique invented by Gratz), drawings and stop motion animation.

 Process

 Joan Gratz and Joanna Priestley met at the Hiroshima International Animation Festival in Japan in 1985, where both filmmakers had films in competition.
 During the trip, Priestley collected Japanese candy, which struck her as stunningly beautiful and elegant.
 She showed the candy to Gratz and asked her about using candy to make a film together.
 Gratz suggested inviting other filmmakers to direct segments of the film.
 Eventually they asked ten directors from four countries to create segments for Candyjam: David Anderson (London, UK), Karen Aqua (Cambridge, MA, USA), Craig Bartlett (Los Angeles, CA, USA), Elizabeth Buttler (Cambridge, MA, USA), Paul Driessen (The Hague, the Netherlands), Tom Gasek (Cambridge, MA, USA), Marv Newland (Vancouver, BC, Canada) and Christine Panushka (Valencia, CA, USA).
 The directors were asked to create a one minute segment of animation using candy.

 The directors sent back 35mm and 16mm film and Paul Driessen sent a stack of drawings on pink paper.
 The final format of Candyjam was 16mm.
 Both Gratz and Priestley were fans of Marv Newland's Anijam, a collaborative film made in 1984, so they chose the title Candyjam.
 Animated short films where multiple directors produced separate segments eventually became known as 'jam films'.